National Research Survey · The Lab · Est. 2024

 How is accountability for student outcomes shared?

-Exploring whether and how responsibility for students with disabilities is distributed across leadership teams and whether that distribution reflects genuine partnership.
+Exploring whether and how responsibility for students with disabilities is distributed across leadership teams, and whether that distribution reflects shared ownership.

 Research Question 3

-Investigating how decisions about staffing, funding, time, and materials are made and whether those processes strengthen or undermine cross-functional relationships.
+Investigating how decisions about staffing, funding, time, and materials are made, and how those processes relate to cross-functional working relationships.

 Research Question 4